June's Alzheimer's Awareness Card Program

 - Published on Thursday, 17 March 2011 05:51

 - Written by Stanton O. Berg

-June’s Alzheimer's Awareness card program has been a work in progress – I have distributed 10.800 cards since the program was started in February 2006.
-The program was first started in the year following June's admission to an Alzheimer's faciltiy.
-This is the 13th Card Edition or variation.
-(May 2013.)
-The card pictures June and my mother Ellen who were both victims of Alzheimer's.
+June’s Alzheimer's Awareness card program has been a work in progress – I have distributed 14,300 cards (20 September 2016) since the program was started in February 2006.
+The program was first started in the year following June's admission to an Alzheimer's facility.
+This is the 14th Card Edition or variation.
+(June 2014) The card pictures June and my mother Ellen who were both victims of Alzheimer's.
 June's Alzheimer's awareness cards contents are frequently updated and revised in order to maintain the card as a current and timely device for providing information.
 The card references and refers the reader to June's website for complete information.
 (Home page of June's website is shown above.)

 (Photo by Bill Peterson.)

 The card holders used for dispensing the "June Alzheimer's Awareness" cards (walnut wood or leather holders have dimensions of approx. 4"x2"x1".
 Photo of one of the leather card holders is shown above.

 The back of the card has statistics and data that outlines the scope of the present Alzheimer's health problem and the need for additional funding.

 Cards are given out at every opportunity.
 I also enclose a card with every monthly bill that I pay during the month.
 I frequently will pass out cards to waitresses and when appropriate to the nearby tables when dining out.
 I carry cards in my shirt pocket and will present them to anyone that I meet and talk with.